Ossetian alphabet: Modern Cyrillic alphabet

 In 1938, during the process of Cyrillization of the written languages of the peoples of the USSR, the Ossetian alphabet in North Ossetia was converted to the Cyrillic alphabet.
-(Note: According to the initial draft, published in the newspaper "Rӕstdzinad" on May 12, 1938, instead of the letter Ӕ ӕ it was proposed to use the digraph Аь аь) In 1954, the Ossetian script in South Ossetia was also converted to the Cyrillic alphabet.
+(Note: According to the initial draft, published in the newspaper Ræstdzinad on May 12, 1938, instead of the letter Ӕ ӕ, the digraph Аь аь was proposed.)
+In 1954, the Ossetian script in South Ossetia was also converted to the Cyrillic alphabet.
 Since then, no changes have been made to the Ossetian script.